BrandonWingerAir/carousel-slideshow-slider/README.md

 </div>
 ```

 The structure you see in the code above (slider-container > slider-carousel > slider) as well as the class names used are required.
-For Videos add the class `slide-video` to the video tag.
+For videos add the class `slide-video` to the video tag.

 ### 4. Instantiate the slider ###